gsa-oes/office-of-evaluation-sciences/_projects/1510-reducing-inappropriate-prescribing.md

 Using data collected over the 90 days after the letter was mailed, comparisons failed to detect an effect of the letter on Schedule II prescribing.

 <b>Related publications:</b>
 - Sacarny, A., Barnett, M. L., & Agrawal, S. (2019).
 New evidence on stemming low-value prescribing.
-NEJM Catalyst, April 10, 2019. <a class="usa-link usa-link--external" href="catalyst.nejm.org/new-evidence-stemming-overprescribing/">catalyst.nejm.org/new-evidence-stemming-overprescribing/</a>.
+NEJM Catalyst, April 10, 2019. <a class="usa-link usa-link--external" href="catalyst.nejm.org/new-evidence-stemming-overprescribing/">catalyst.nejm.org/new-evidence-stemming-overprescribing</a>.
-- Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Agrawal. <a href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> Health Affairs 35 no. 3 (2017): 471-479.
+- Adam Sacarny, David Yokum, Amy Finkelstein, and Shantanu Agrawal. <a class="usa-link usa-link--external"  href="https://www.healthaffairs.org/doi/10.1377/hlthaff.2015.1025">Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.</a> Health Affairs 35 no. 3 (2017): 471-479.
-- Adam Sacarny, David Yokum, and Shantanu Agrawal. <a href="https://www.aeaweb.org/articles?id=10.1257/aer.p20171061">Government-academic partnerships in randomized evaluations: the case of inappropriate prescribing,</a> American Economic Review 107, no. 5, (2017): 466-470.
+- Adam Sacarny, David Yokum, and Shantanu Agrawal. <a class="usa-link usa-link--external"  href="https://www.aeaweb.org/articles?id=10.1257/aer.p20171061">Government-academic partnerships in randomized evaluations: the case of inappropriate prescribing,</a> American Economic Review 107, no. 5, (2017): 466-470.